bohdon/site-bohdon-content/content/docs/ue-thumbnail-renderer.md

 };
 ```

-- This example draws a thumbnail for a `UDataAsset` called `UGameplayItemDef`.
+- This example draws a thumbnail for a data asset called `UGameplayItemDef`.
-- Each item definition asset has a list of item fragments (just like items in [Lyra](https://docs.unrealengine.com/5.0/en-US/lyra-sample-game-in-unreal-engine/)).
+- Each item definition asset has a list of item fragments (just like items in [Lyra](https://docs.unrealengine.com/en-US/lyra-sample-game-in-unreal-engine/)).
-- The thumbnail renderer retrieves a UI data fragment, and uses its `Icon` property, a `USlateBrushAsset`.
+- The thumbnail renderer retrieves the `Icon` property from the item's UI data, which is a `USlateBrushAsset`.

 ```c++
 void UGameplayItemDefThumbnailRenderer::Draw(UObject* Object, int32 X, int32 Y, uint32 Width, uint32 Height, FRenderTarget* Viewport,